 Auto-fetched .

-Trench appears to have several advantages over Databuddy, particularly in popularity, licensing and features.
+Both Databuddy and Trench have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript.
 However, they differ in their additional technology choices: Databuddy uses JSX, Next.js, Rust while Trench leverages NestJS.